mdedeu/mdedeu/README.md

 I'm an american-argentinian Full-Stack developer and Software Engineering student at the Buenos Aires Institute of Technology (ITBA).
 I'm also  a member of the Blockchain Club from the IEEE's Computer Society ITBA Student Branch.

 I love building cool stuff.
 Technology is the vehicle to make people's life better.
-Ethereum for a freer and more inclusive world.

 <h3 align="left">Connect with me:</h3>
 <p align="left">